This stock is one of the easiest stocks to make and takes anywhere from 30 – 40 minutes to cook.

 - 2 tsp salt (I use coarse sea salt)

 - Place a large rondeau (wide, fairly shallow pan with two handles) over medium high heat.
 Sprinkle a few drops of water in pan to ensure it’s hot before adding the vegetables.

 - Once pan is hot, add the onion first.
 Let them cook for a few minutes, you will notice that they start to sweat, but don’t let them caramelize.
 Once this happens turn the heat down to medium and add the carrots and celery.

 - Once the vegetables have been sweated, add the cold water, salt and Sachet d’épices.
-Reduce the heat to low heat and cook for 60 minutes.
+Reduce the heat to low heat and cook for about 40 minutes.
 If you are adding any other vegetables or vegetable trimmings, to include skins, then you may add them at this time.
 Depending on what type of flavor you are trying to achieve or the dish you are making be sure to understand that different vegetables will change the profile of the stock and may not go well with everything.

 - Be cautious as the stock begins to cook down; this is why I add a little extra, usually about 1 1/2 cups, cold water.
 Also, by having the extra water will give you right around 1 gallon of stock.

 - For best results, do not cover and stir occasionally.
-There is a term that we use called depouillage.
+There is a term used called depouillage.
 This is the method of skimming the impurities from the surface of the stock as it boils.
 The impurities are very noticeable as it becomes that frothy, foaming like substance that gathers at the top.
 Take a slotted spoon to depouillage and discard the impurities.
 This is essential to having a good quality stock.

 - After the stock is done cooking, remove from heat and strain the stock.
 The best piece of equipment to use is a chinois, also know as a ‘china cap’.
 Begin the cooling process or if you may use it right away.